 We respect your privacy.
 Your information is safe.

-How to Come Up with a Good App Idea?
+How To Come Up With A Good App Idea?

 What may surprise you is that Hotjar Founder David Darmanin’s first two startups failed miserably (his words).
 He thought the first two ideas were so good they’d sell themselves, but he was wrong.
-Darmanin did things differently with Hotjar, first validating the idea for a marketing technology platform, then building a Minimum Viable Product (MVP), and only then refining the product based on user feedback.
+Darmanin did things differently with Hotjar, first validating the concept for a marketing technology platform, then building a Minimum Viable Product (MVP), and only then refining the product based on user feedback.

-That’s great news for the rest of us because it dispels the myth of creative genius.
+That’s excellent news for the rest of us because it dispels the myth of creative genius.
 You don’t need to catch lightning in a bottle to find your winning app idea.
 Instead, try these techniques and see what app ideas they spark.

-1. Browse through the App Stores
+1. Browse through the app stores

 Study the review section of any app that interests you.
 There’s gold here!

-Or maybe it won’t be?
-Maybe reminder apps are limited by the Android platform, or maybe some other app already does this well and our reviewer just hasn’t found it.
-Your next step is to Google that issue to see if (1) it’s a widespread problem that’s ruffled plenty of feathers, (2) if a solution already exists, and (3) whether you can improve upon any existing solutions.
+Or it won’t be.
+The Android platform limits reminder apps or some other app already does this well, and our reviewer has yet to find it.
+Your next step is to Google that issue to see if:

-3. Brainstorm with Colleagues, Family, and Friends
+3. Brainstorm with colleagues, family, and friends

-A good critic will find the flaws in your ideas before you spend a bunch of money pursuing them.
-They’ll play a valuable role, but critics are not as helpful during the idea generation phase, when your mind needs to remain open to all the possibilities.
+A good critic will find the flaws in your thoughts before you spend a bunch of money pursuing them.
+They’ll play a valuable role, but critics could be more helpful during the idea generation phase when your mind needs to remain open to all the possibilities.

 Kickstarter, AngelList, and Product Hunt feature new software startups and platforms, and browsing those sites might unlock some inspiration.

-6. Off-line Networking: Attend Meetups and Events for Founders
+6. Off-line networking: Attend meetups and events for founders

-How to Validate Your App Idea?
+How To Validate Your App Idea?

 Question #1: Is your app idea technologically feasible?